sharmi-panda/sharmi-panda/README.md

 ### About Me

 For me, coding is about making a tangible impact.
 Whether I'm orchestrating multi-agent workflows using CrewAI or writing machine learning models to optimize energy use and reduce carbon footprints, I love turning complex data into clear, automated solutions.
-When I'm not diving into Big Data or tweaking algorithms, you can usually find me exploring new ways to blend data science with sustainability!
+When I'm not diving into Big Data or tweaking algorithms, you can usually find me exploring new ways to blend data science with sustainability.

 ---